 The provisional target sample size of 229 per arm is based on a reference study with a fixed sample size involving two arms comparing treatment to standard of care, which is similar to other trials in this population.
 Specifically, 229 per arm is based on 80% power to detect a moderate clinically relevant difference in the primary outcome (one-sided alpha=.025), and also a key secondary outcome, namely the ordinal clinical status at 14 days.
 The use Pocock’s bounds for stopping for efficacy does not require adjustment for multiple testing.

-The target sample size will allow for a detection of a 40% lower hazard (HR=.6) of the composite endpoint involving the first observed of mechanical ventilation, renal replacement therapy, inotropic support, balloon pump, or death.
-This assumes the event rate in the control group is 20% at 14 days, which is consistent with the numbers requiring mechanical ventilation or dying for the first 200 admission with COVID-19 at King’s College Hospital.
+The target sample size will allow for a detection of a 40% lower hazard (HR=.6) of the composite endpoint involving the first observed of invasive mechanical ventilation, renal replacement therapy, inotropic support, balloon pump, or death.
+This assumes the event rate in the control group is 20% at 14 days, which is consistent with the numbers requiring invasive mechanical ventilation or dying for the first 200 admission with COVID-19 at King’s College Hospital.
 The expected event rate in the treatment group is approximately 12%.

 The target sample size will allow for a detection of 60% increased odds of better clinical status at 14 days on the 7-point COVID-19 ordinal outcomes scale.
 Based on data from the first 200 admission with COVID-19 at King’s College Hospital, this represents an expected difference in the number scoring either of the two highest points on the scale, representing discharge, of 55.0% in the control group and 66.5% in the experimental group, and an expected difference in the number scoring the lowest point on the scale, death, of 15% in the control group and 9.8% in the experimental group.